Beyoncé Channeled Audrey Hepburn In A 128-Carat Diamond Necklace

 Advertisement

-It wouldn't be a Tiffany & Co. without the jewelry.
+It wouldn't be a Tiffany & Co. without the jewellery.
 Throughout the images, Beyoncé wears the brand's iconic 128-carat yellow diamond necklace.
-Since its release in 1887, the $30 million piece has been worn by socialite Mrs. E. Sheldon Whitehouse, Audrey Hepburn in the promotional photos for Breakfast At Tiffany’s, and Lady Gaga at the 2019 Academy Awards.
+Since its release in 1887, the $30 million (£21.8 million) piece has been worn by socialite Mrs. E. Sheldon Whitehouse, Audrey Hepburn in the promotional photos for Breakfast At Tiffany’s, and Lady Gaga at the 2019 Academy Awards.

 The Carters’ ad campaign is set to debut on September 2, with additional films by director Dikayl Rimmasch debuting in the coming months.